-"You’ve Got a Way", Shania Twain
+9. "You’ve Got a Way"—Shania Twain

-"You’ve Got a Way" was on Canadian Shania Twain’s CD Come On Over.
+"You’ve Got a Way" was on Canadian Shania Twain’s album Come On Over.
 It was co-written by Twain and her former husband, Mutt Lange.
 Recorded in 1997, Come On Over was not released to North American Country radio until 1999.

-The song was nominated for a Grammy, and was featured in the Julia Roberts, Hugh Grant romantic comedy Notting Hill.
+The song was nominated for a Grammy and was featured in the Julia Roberts, Hugh Grant romantic comedy Notting Hill.
 The song has great lyrics like “It’s in the way you want me.
 It’s in the way you hold me.
 The way you show me just what love’s made of.
 It’s in the way we make love.”

-I have , which could almost be a greatest hits album!
+I have Come on Over, which could almost be a greatest hits album!
 It includes another great love ballad, "You're Still the One", and two of her big-hit girl power songs, "Man, I Feel Like a Woman", and "That Don't Impress Me Much".
-Come on Over

-"I Need You", LeAnn Rimes
+10. "I Need You"—LeAnn Rimes

 I wanted to include something by LeAnn Rimes because her voice caught my attention early in her career.
-Her debut CD, Blue was released in 1996.
+Her debut album, Blue was released in 1996.
 Early on, I felt her song choices were excellent.
 Not sure who made the choices.
 She was singing about adult love, long before she was an adult.
-In interviews she has credited her father with explaining the songs and feelings invoked.
+In interviews, she has credited her father with explaining the songs and feelings invoked.

 Rimes won a Grammy for "I Need You", which was released on her album of the same name in 2002.
 She also won a Grammy for Best New Artist.
-She was the youngest artist to win a Grammy and the first Country artist to win Best New Artist.
+She was the youngest artist to win a Grammy and the first country artist to win Best New Artist.

-"She Believes in Me", Kenny Rogers
+11. "She Believes in Me"—Kenny Rogers

 "She Believes in Me" appeared on Kenny Rogers’ 1978 release, The Gambler.
-The song became one of Rogers’ biggest crossover hits, ranking on the Billboard Country, Hot 100 and Adult Contemporary charts.
+The song became one of Rogers’ biggest crossover hits, ranking on the Billboard Country, Hot 100, and Adult Contemporary charts.

 Kenny Rogers’ career began in the mid-50s.
-He has won numerous awards, including American Music Awards, Grammys, Academy of Country Music and Country Music Association awards.
+He has won numerous awards, including American Music Awards, Grammys, Academy of Country Music, and Country Music Association awards.

-Whitney Houston, "I Will Always Love You", The Bodyguard
+12. "I Will Always Love You"—Dolly Parton

 "I Will Always Love You" was written by Dolly Parton, and released on her 1974 album Jolene.
 According to Parton, she wrote the song to Porter Wagoner, at the time they were dissolving their business relationship.
 Wagoner was not pleased that Dolly was leaving to pursue a solo career.
-This is the “Dolly” version I’ve selected for the first video above.

 Parton recorded "I Will Always Love You" again in 1982 for Best Little Whore House.
 It then became the first time for a song to hit number one on the Billboard Country chart twice by the same artist.
 It also found crossover success.
 She recorded it a third time with Vince Gill in 1995.
 It found modest success at number 15 on the Country charts.